IntelRealSense/librealsense/wrappers/tensorflow/README.md

  TODO :: add image

 ## Convert to Bag
+This tool runs on a folder that contains:

+	1. depth images as captured by ds5 camera

+	2. ground truth of depth images from #1

+	3. IR images from left sensor corresponding to #1 and #2

+	4. denoised images : Unet network model prediction of noisy images from #1

+The output is a bag file that could be opened by RealSense viewer.

+TODO :: ADD IMAGE

 ## Example 5:
 model from #4 or download, run on real data